mcarrickscott/WinMIPS64/README.md

 # WinMIPS64

 WinMIPS64 is an instruction set simulator, and was designed as a replacement for the popular Microsoft Windows utility WinDLX.
-The classic text Computer Architecture - a Quantitative Approach, by
-Hennessy & Patterson, 5th edition from its 3rd edition switched from the 32-bit DLX architecture, to the 64-bit MIPS architecture.
+The classic text *Computer Architecture - a Quantitative Approach, by Hennessy & Patterson*, 5th edition from its 3rd edition switched from the 32-bit DLX architecture, to the 64-bit MIPS architecture.
 Hence the need for a new teaching tool.
 WinDLX had a very nice friendly user interface, including a full graphical simulation of the 5-stage pipeline.
 Therefore it was decided to create a similar tool for the MIPS64 with a very similar interface.

 If you know how to use WinDLX then the look-and-feel of WinMIPS64 will be very familiar.
 However there are a few changes.